 - Time theft prevention: Capture a picture of employees when they clock in and out to prevent buddy punching, or use Face ID to enable facial recognition identification.

-- Break tracking: Set up customizable break rules, and Buddy Punch will automatically deduct the unpaid break times from employees’ timesheets.
+- Break time tracking: Set up customizable break rules, and Buddy Punch will automatically deduct the unpaid break times from employees’ timesheets.

 Buddy Punch also has one of the highest customer ratings in the entire time clock software category, with an overall 4.8 out of 5-star rating on Capterra across more than 1,000 reviews.